-+ Hennepin, Nouvelle Découverte d'un très grand Pays dans l'Amerique (18mo, Utrecht, 1697), pp. 44-46, 443-452.
-Charlevoix, Journal of a Voyage to North America (2 vols 8vo, London, 1761), vol. i. p.
++ Hennepin, Nouvelle Découvert d'un très grand Pays dans l'Amerique (18mo, Utrecht, 1697), pp. 44-46, 443-452.
+Charlevoix, Journal of a Verger to North America (2 vols 200, 1761) Journal of a Voyage to North America (2 vols 8vo, London, 1761), vol. i. p.
 353-356.
-Hennepin, judging only by the eye, exaggerates VOL. I. B
+Hennepin, judging only by the eye, exaggerates it must by this time have afforded some manifest proof of its operation.

 It may be urged, that water acting with such stupendous force must produce greater changes than we have here supposed.
-We would, however, refer to a fact which seems too little noticed by geologists, yet which any one who walks along the seashore may at once verify.
-Rocks daily washed by the tide have their surface hardened and polished to such a degree, as in a great measure to protect them against the action of the waves.
-Even the loosest sand, when within high-water mark, acquires a comparatively firm and smooth surface.
+We would, however, refer to a fact which seems too little noticed by geologists, yet which any one who walks along the seashore may at once Rocks daily washed by the tide have their surface hardened and polished to such a degree, as in a great measure to protect them against the action of the Even the loosest sand, when within high-water mark, acquires a comparatively firm and smooth surface.
 The ledge, too, over which the waters of the St Lawrence rush, being beneath them, and not opposing any resistance to their course, is little liable to be disintegrated by their action.
 We are not aware of such an effect being produced on any other cataract, nor does Mr Lyell refer to any, although several falls are known to have existed from the remotest antiquity.
 The statements made by the neighbouring inhabitants are so vague, and differ so very widely, that little importance can be attached to them.
-The only changes which can be considered well authenticated are the occasional breaking down of the rocks in the middle of the great fall.
-Of this an example occurred on the 28th December 1828, when a huge fragment fell with a crash which shook the glass vessels in the adjoining inn, and was felt at the distance of two miles.
+The only changes which can be considered well authenticated are the occasional breaking down of the rocks in the middle of the great fall. this an example occurred on the 28th December 1828, when a huge fragment fell with a crash which shook the glass vessels in the adjoining inn, and was felt at the distance of two miles.
 It destroyed in a great measure the angular or horse-shoe form, and, by rendering the line of the fall more direct, heightened its grandeur.
-In 1818 there had been a similar dislocation of the Table Rock, other sections of which still wear a threatening aspect.† But this change was not produced, as is commonly supposed, by the wearing away of the rocky ledge itself; it was by the undermining of the bed of soft shale on which it rests : and hence the reason why the hollow space already described has been formed beneath it and behind the descending waters.
-As this softer stratum, however, is acted upon mercly by the spray thrown back upon it, the effects appear to be both limited and partial, and the consequent changes to occur only at long intervals.
+In 1818 there had been a similar dislocation of the Table Rock, other sections of which still wear a threatening aspect. † But this change was not produced, as is commonly supposed, by the wearing away of the rocky ledge itself; it was by the undermining of the bed of soft shale on which it rests: and hence the reason corrects.